-The seven trainees who took part in this thirteen week programme have all moved on to positive destinations, great news for the young people as summer starts.
+The seven trainees who took part in this thirteen week programme all moved on to positive destinations.
 Their next steps range from a plumbing apprenticeship to private landscapers.
 An interesting and new project for the trainees was to install two tern rafts at the lagoons at Bothkenner just back from the River Forth where the River Carron meets.
 The site is well known for Common Tern and the idea was to improve their habitat by adding two manmade islands in the centre of the lagoons.
 The rafts themselves are recycled plastic boxes the size of a bed, filled with polystyrene and with a layer of gravel on top.
 Ali and the trainees didn’t know how deep the lagoons were or what the ground was like under the water so the decision was taken to tow them out using open canoes powered by IFLI trainees.

-Out in all weather, this group of trainees worked on eleven different sites throughout the four local authority areas that the IFLI area covers.
-Key themes for this team were tacking drainage issues at Lady's Well in Tullibody; removal of Sea buckthorn from areas of the island at the Kinneil Local Nature Reserve by Bo'ness; and a good number of projects involving tree works of differing types.
+Out in all weather, this group of trainees worked on eleven different sites throughout the four local authority areas that IFLI covers.
+Key themes for this team were: tacking drainage issues at Lady's Well in Tullibody; removal of Sea buckthorn from areas of the island at the Kinneil Local Nature Reserve by Bo'ness; and a good number of projects involving tree works of differing types.

 Group 5, October 2015 to December 2015

-This group marks the halfway stage of the project, and again the trainees are developing new skills for future employment on a variety of IFLI project sites and greenspaces around the Inner Forth.
+This group marked the halfway stage of the project, and the trainees developed new skills for future employment on a variety of IFLI project sites and greenspaces around the Inner Forth.

-In November, Ali from TCV who supervises the trainees day to day and programmes their work, shared details of a recent job: "Shiresmill Woods was a woodland thinning project that we completed a month ago now...
+In November 2015, Ali shared details of a recent job: "Shiresmill Woods was a woodland thinning project that we completed a month ago now...
 The main part of our work was spent in the sensory riding area where users of the RDA Therapy Riding Centre are taken on horseback around a weaving network of paths in a small area of woodland.
 Our job was to thin the woodland blocks out slightly to allow more light through the trees and to cut back any branches that were over hanging the pathways to make it safer for riders."

-The group, which finishes at the end of the year has also worked at Tamfourhill in Falkirk on part of the Antonine Wall.
-Ali says, "We have been taking down everything in and on the side of the ditch; small trees, Rhody, brambles and ferns.
-The aim is the open up the ditch more, stop it becoming totally overgrown and allow visitors to see the scale of what it once would have been."
+The group had also worked at Tamfourhill, in Falkirk, on part of the Antonine Wall.
+Ali said: "We have been taking down everything in and on the side of the ditch; small trees, Rhody, brambles and ferns.
+The aim was the open up the ditch more, stop it becoming totally overgrown and allow visitors to see the scale of what it once would have been."

 Group 4, July 2015 to October 2015